pneyrinck/corecontrol/README.md

 ###### Surfaces

 CoreControl surfaces are user interfaces used to remotely control a model.
 A surface has controls just like a model does, but differs in its behavior.
 It sends value changes when a user adjusts a control.
 And when it receives changes to values from CoreControl, it updates the user interface to display the values.
-To connect a surface to CoreControl, just write some code like this C++ example:
+To connect a surface to Core Control, just write some code like this C++ example:

 ```
 #include "corecontrol.h"